imuds/iMP/Python/readme_Python.txt

-Signal tracking diagenesis by Python
+Memo for IMP Python ver.

+1. You need
+    a) numpy
-1. You need numpy and if you choose to use sparse matrix solver (asked when running), scipy If you choose to use mocsy as co2 cheimistry calculation method (asked when running), you also need mocsy (see readme_Python_mocsy.txt for installation)
+    b) scipy [optional, if you choose to use sparse matrix solver (asked when running)]
+    c) mocsy [optional, if you choose to use mocsy as co2 cheimistry calculation method (asked when running)] (See readme_Python_mocsy.txt for installation of mocsy.)
 2. Main code (caco3.py) is written in Python 2.7.
-If you are using Python 3.x, use 2to3 to convert the code (type '2to3 caco3.py -w')
+    You can use Python 3.x by converting the code via 2to3 (typing '2to3 caco3.py -w').
 3. Run the source code caco3.py (e.g., type 'python caco3.py'):
     You will be asked to enter variables to conduct simulations.
     E.g.)